RomanBase/code_field/README.md

 Widget providing input code field to insert pin, sms and other auth codes.\
 Also can be used for time/date or any highly formatted input.

-[InputCodeControl] handles all logic parts, validation, holds current value and index pointer to next field.
-InputCodeControl is [StateControl] so other widgets can subscribe and listen about changes.\
+**[InputCodeControl]** handles all logic parts, validation, holds current value and index pointer to next field.
+InputCodeControl is **[StateControl]** so other widgets can subscribe and listen about changes.\
-Control also provides Keyboard Action Event and automatically fires this event when code is filled.
+And provides Keyboard Action Event and automatically fires this event when code is filled.
 Can be used to validate code or to focus next field.

-Standard [InputCodeField] is drawn with underline and can be customized with [InputCodeDecoration].
+Standard **[InputCodeField]** is drawn with underline and can be customized with **[InputCodeDecoration]**.
 Supports enable/disable state, obscuring, sizing, coloring, etc..

 ![Structure](https://raw.githubusercontent.com/RomanBase/code_field/master/doc/code.png)

-For better visual control is used [itemBuilder] to build custom Code Field Item.
+For better visual control is used **itemBuilder** to build custom Code Field Item.
 Builder providing BuildContext and index of current field.\
-To get char at given index use [] operator on [InputCodeControl].\
+To get char at given index use [] operator on **[InputCodeControl]**.\
-To check if item has focus use [InputCodeControl.isFocused(index)].
+To check if item has focus use **InputCodeControl.isFocused(index)**.

 ```dart
 InputCodeField(